Indigo253931/FullStackApp/README.md

 -CSS

--ERB
+-ERB (Embedded RuBy to generate text from templates.
+The templates combine plain text with Ruby code for variable substitution and flow control).

 -SQL

--ActiveRecord for database table structure and interaction with relationally-stored data
+-ActiveRecord (for database table structure and interaction with relationally-stored data).

 Approach taken: